drvinceknight/coopgt/docs/text-book/shapley-value.rst

    :class: note

    1. For the :ref:`taxi fare <motivating-example-characteristic-function-game>`
-   which of the following payoff possess the **null player property**?
+   which of the following payoff vectors possess the **null player property**?

       - :math:`\lambda=(42, 0,  0)`.
       - :math:`\lambda=(12, 12,  18)`.